lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **RPretribution** _(23-Sep-18 04:54 PM)_

-t!8ball does Garrick take the flame thrower from Deyner and look at it?
+t!8ball Does Garrick take the flame thrower from Deyner and look at it?

 **Tatsumaki** _(23-Sep-18 04:54 PM)_